Blog

 SwiftUI menu gets incorrect separator line in list

-I noticed this strange behavior in an app of mine, as I moved a couple of menu options into a “Contact Us” menu, to clean things up a bit:
+I noticed this strange behavior in an app of mine, as I moved a couple of menu options into a “Contact Us” Menu to clean up the main menu list:

 A menu in a list, getting an incorrect separator line

-As you can see in the image above, the menu’s separator line starts below the icon instead of the title.
-This is unlike how all other items behave by default.
+As you can see in the image above, the menu’s separator line starts below the icon instead of below the title.
+This is unlike how other list items behave.

-If we add a DisclosureGroup with the same label as the menu, you can see that the separator line works for the disclosure group, but not for the menu:
+If we add a DisclosureGroup with the same label, we can see that the separator line works:

 A comparison between a menu and a disclosure group, where the disclosure group gets a correct separator line

 I tried adjusting the separator insets, using alignment guides etc., but nothing worked.
-Or, alignment guides technically worked, but only when specifying a certain width, which I don’t want to do.
+Or, alignment guides technically worked, but only when specifying a width, which I don’t want.

 The solution - using a custom menu style